williamouyang/okta.github.io/docs/api/rest/authn.md

 [stateToken Status](#statetoken-status)<br />

 ### Primary Authentication

 <img style="border: 0; padding: 2;" src="authn_nomfa.png" alt="Primary Authentication" />

-Primary authentication is always used to verify a user name and password whether or not other MFA factors are used.
-Primary authentication is not required only for certain utility APIs that are anonymous or use an existing state token.
+Primary authentication is always used to verify a username and password whether or not other MFA factors are used.
+Primary authentication is usually required.
+The only time it is not required is in certain utility APIs that are anonymous or use an existing state token.

 The entry point into the authentication flow is a simple POST to the /api/v1/authn endpoint with the user's credentials.
 Optionally, the request can contain some client context and a relay state.